 Chris: I am a huge car enthusiast.
 I went to the Massachusetts Institute of Technology (MIT) for undergrad, joined McKinsey & Company out of college and worked at McLaren in the UK before graduating from Stanford.

 Nicholas: I used to be an avid golfer, playing on Germany's national team for four years.
 After finishing my master's degree in Germany, I worked at Bain & Company and Merrill Lynch before I moved to the U.S. in 2011.

 After graduating from Stanford Business School in 2013, we joined the startup accelerator YCombinator, raised Venture Capital in 2015 and eventually sold the company to Carvana.com in 2017.
 On Stanford's website, you can even find a case study describing the early days of the company.

-We've been with Carvana.com ever since, which is on its way to become the world's largest used car company.
-We are obsessed with creating exceptional customer experiences.
+We've been with Carvana.com until 2020, which thanks to its obsession to creating exceptional customer experiences is on its way to become the world's largest used car company.

 We got into the car space because we felt that the traditional dealership model was not centered around serving the needs of the customers.
 Used car sales is a tough business with low margins and a lot of turnover.
 It has been a humbling experience.

 We are excited about where Carvana.com is going and feel grateful to have contributed to changing how used cars are being sold.
 We don't want to stop there though.
 Over the years, we have noticed huge unfairness and inequality in the area of auto loans.

 Americans with challenged credit scores and thin credit files are incredibly disadvantaged by the system: auto loan rates for countless car owners are north of 20%.
 These loans trap a group of consumers, who are already marginalized by society, into high monthly payments.